Premier Soccer Leagues Canada

-League1 Canada (L1C; Ligue1 Canada) is a national pro–am soccer organization in Canada.
-It consists of four regional leagues; League1 Alberta, League1 British Columbia, League1 Ontario, and Ligue1 Québec with each league operating men's and women's divisions.
-L1C is overseen by Canada Soccer Business, in partnership with participating provincial member federations.
+The Premier Soccer Leagues Canada (PSLC; Premières Ligues de soccer du Canada, PLSC) is a national pro–am soccer organization in Canada.
+It consists of five regional leagues; the Alberta Premier League, British Columbia Premier League, Ontario Premier League, Prairies Premier League, and LS Pro (Quebec), with each league operating men's and women's divisions.
+PSLC is overseen by Canadian Soccer Media & Entertainment (formerly Canada Soccer Business), in partnership with participating provincial member federations.

-League1 Canada is the third tier of the Canadian soccer league system which is the highest level of pro–am soccer in the country.
-It is below the Canadian Premier League which is the nation's top-tier professional league.
-Winners of each provincial league gain entry to the Canadian Championship the following season alongside Canadian Premier League teams and Canadian teams from Major League Soccer.
+Originally founded as League1 Canada in 2022, PSLC is the third tier (Note: There are no tier-2 leagues or clubs in Canada.
+PSLC is effectively the second highest level of soccer in the Canadian league system.) of the Canadian soccer league system which is the highest level of pro–am soccer in the country.
+It is below the Canadian Premier League and Northern Super League which are the nation's top-tier professional leagues.
+Winners of each men's regional premier league gain entry to the Canadian Championship the following season, from which they may qualify for the CONCACAF Champions Cup; winners of each women's regional premier league gain entry of the Women's Inter-Provincial Championship from which the winner advances to the CONCACAF W Champions Cup.